What You Need to Know About Houston Truck Accidents and Protecting Your Legal Rights

 DETERMINING LIABILITY IN A HOUSTON TRUCK ACCIDENT

 In Texas, you must prove that another party was responsible for your accident to obtain compensation.
 This can be a complicated task as truck companies tend to be unforthcoming in admitting liability for damages.
-However, an expert 18-wheeler accident attorney can help you file a claim against one or more of the following parties:
+However, an expert 18-wheeler accident attorney in Houston, TX can help you file a claim against one or more of the following parties:

 - Truck Drivers: 18-wheeler drivers can break traffic laws and cause accidents.
 They can be found guilty of negligent acts such as drunk driving, distracted driving, or aggressive driving.
 When proven, these offenses can make them liable for accident damages.